Teenage Jesus & The Jerks

 Flyer 2: Photo of flyer.

-Ad: Microfilm image from the Village Voice 09-Jan-78, courtesy of Jonathan Luftig.
+Ad: Microfilm image of advert from the Village Voice 09-Jan-78, courtesy of Jonathan Luftig.

 New York 13-Jan-78